 - ADVERTISEMENT -

-Britney Armstrong, who works as history essay writer for assignment service write my essay, says, ‘’others have speculated that the Heizhu Valley’s unique ecology combines to produce a poisonous fog.
-It may render those that inhale it unconscious or delirious.
-They would then wander around the area aimlessly, unable to find their way out.’’
+Because of this some have speculated that the Heizhu Valley’s unique ecology combines to produce a poisonous fog.
+Such may render those that inhale it unconscious or delirious.
+They would then wander around the area aimlessly, unable to find their way out.’

-She adds, ‘’there is also the theory that some of the animals in the valley’s ecosystem are deadly poisonous.
-The area has been left undisturbed for hundreds of years, so not much is known about the valley’s fauna and flora.’’
+There is also the theory that some of the animals in the valley’s ecosystem are deadly poisonous.
+The area has been left undisturbed for hundreds of years, so not much is known about the valley’s fauna and flora.
+An encounter could then be lethal.

 In another seismological explanation, there seems to be limited evidence that poisonous gases are spontaneously emitted through cracks in the ground.